Yalin-Lynn/retireMC/README.md

 # retireMC: Monte Carlo Retirement Planning in R
+## 🆕 Latest Updates

+**2025-12-06**
+- Updated S&P 500 dataset to the latest version
+- Updated vignette with new examples and improved usage guide

 An R package for stochastic retirement planning using Monte Carlo simulation.
 Quantifies sequence-of-returns risk and provides probabilistic retirement outcomes.

 ## Installation